 Students may jeopardize their eligibility for financial aid if corrections are made to the household or income/asset sections of the FAFSA after a financial aid award letter is received.
 Making corrections also increases the likelihood of being selected for verification.
 If students need to make corrections, it is important to contact the Office of Financial Aid.

 It is the student’s responsibility to report changes that may affect eligibility for financial aid: for example, a scholarship that is not listed on the award letter, or if enrollment, residency or housing status changes, let the Office of Financial Aid know.

 For special circumstances that are not reflected in the information provided on the FASFA, contact our office.
-The Office of Financial Aid will only make earned income adjustments after the 2016 federal taxes are completed.
-IRS Tax Transcripts and w2s from both 2015 and 2016 must be submitted for review no later than the end of the first week of April 2017.
-Changes may be made retroactive to the 2016 fall semester.
+The Office of Financial Aid will only make earned income adjustments after the current year’s federal taxes are completed.
+IRS Tax Transcripts and w2s from the previous and current year must be submitted for review no later than the end of the first week of April.
+Changes may be made retroactive to the fall semester.

 Summer Financial Aid

 Limited financial assistance may be available for the summer term, usually in the form of student and parent loans and/or Federal Pell Grants.